We are working to improve safety and reduce morning peak congestion at the intersection of Cryers Road with Trugood Drive, Highbrook Park.

 Thank you for your understanding and co-operation whilst we carry out these essential works.

-There has been extensive queuing on Trugood Dr, especially during the morning peak.
-More than ten crashes turning onto Cryers Road were reported in the past five years.
+There has been extensive queuing on Trugood Drive, especially during the morning peak.
+More than 10 crashes turning onto Cryers Road were reported in the past 5 years.

-- Install signal metering on Trugood to prevent significant queuing on Cryers Road
+- installing signal metering on Trugood Drive to prevent significant queuing on Cryers Road

-- Build new crossing points for people to cross the road
+- building new crossing points for people to cross the road

-- Build new raised speed tables to vehicles down.
+- building new raised speed tables to vehicles down.

 How this will benefit the Highbrook business area

 - alleviate the morning peak congestion from Trugood Drive

 - make it more manageable and safer to exit onto Cryers Road from Trugood Drive

 - reduce the crash risk of vehicles from Trugood Drive